-- 6. Boot from your Acronis rescue media. - 7.
+- 6. Boot from your Acronis bootable media. - 7.
 Validate the backup to make sure that it can be used for recovery.
 To do this, click Recovery on the left pane and select the backup.
 Right-click, select Validate Archive in the shortcut menu and then click Proceed. - 8.
 After the validation finishes, right-click the backup and select Recover in the shortcut menu. - 9.
 Choose Recover whole disks and partitions at the Recovery method step and then click Next. - 10.
 Select the system disk at the What to recover step. - 11.
 Click New location and then select the SSD as the new location for your system disk, then click Accept. - 12.
 At the next step click Proceed to start recovery. - 13.
-After the recovery is complete, exit the standalone version of Acronis True Image for Sabrent. - 14.
+After the recovery is complete, exit the standalone version of Acronis True Image OEM. - 14.
 Try to boot from the SSD and then make sure that Windows and applications work correctly.

 If your system hard disk also contains a hidden recovery or diagnostic partition, as is quite often the case with notebooks, the procedure will differ.
 You will usually need to resize the partitions manually during recovery to the SSD.
-For instructions see Recovering a disk with a hidden partition (p.
-40).
+For instructions see Recovering a disk with a hidden partition.

-8 Tools
+Tools

-Acronis Tools and utilities include protection tools and mounting tools.
+Acronis Tools and utilities include protection tools, mounting tools, clone disk utility, security and privacy utilities, and disk management utilities.